Oracle Backend for Microservices and AI

 OBaaS CLI

-The Oracle Backend for Spring Boot and Microservices offers a command-line interface (CLI), oractl.
+The Oracle Backend for Microservices and AI offers a command-line interface (CLI), oractl.
 The CLI commands simplify the deployment of microservices applications as well as bindings with the resources that they use.
 Download the CLI here.
 The platform-specific binary can be renamed to oractl for convenience.

 Table of Contents: